statgen/pheweb/README.md

 ### 2. Build a Docker image and push to Google Container Registry

-Copy the .pheweb directory from a running PheWeb instance ($HOME/.pheweb) as dot_pheweb in the repository root.

 In repository root:

 `docker build -t gcr.io/phewas-development/pheweb:[TAG] -f deploy/Dockerfile .`